 Along with these broad coverages, microbrewery policies often also provide insurance coverages that are more specific to the beer industry.
 A policy might include:

 For help finding microbrewery insurance, microbreweries should contact a licensed, independent insurance agent who specializes in this type of insurance.
 A specialized agent can help microbreweries consider what risks they’re exposed to, and the agent will know how to best insure against those risks.
-Most Massachusetts agents who specialize in craft brewery insurance help breweries throughout the state, regardless of whether they’re in Pittsfield, MA, Boston, MA or another city.
+Our Massachusetts agents who specialize in craft brewery insurance help breweries throughout the state.